muzeyyenalan/AWS-DevOps/linux/hands-on/linux-10-sed&awk-command/README.md

-# Hands-on Linux-10 : sed & awk command
+# Hands-on Linux-10 : sed & awk command and crontab

 Purpose of the this hands-on training is to teach the students how to use sed & awk command and crontab.